 “We looked at old photos to see what they (the plots) looked like,” Studivant said.
 “We replicated them, and in a few years the new wood will blend in to look like the old.”

 Likewise, through California’s Prop 84 funding that was used for Bodie’s stabilization, volunteers restored many markers that had either been pushed over and broken or removed.
-Additionally, the foundation contacted an organization that used canine forensics by deploying trained dogs to search for human remains … many “lost” souls in more than 500 gravesites.
+Additionally, the foundation contacted an organization that uses canine forensics by deploying trained dogs to search for human remains … many “lost” souls in more than 500 gravesites.
 The dogs also discovered human remains buried in a Chinese cemetery east of the original burial ground.

 Radar also penetrated a section of the cemetery, showing some ground “disturbances” as Studivant recollected.
-Yet, one gravesite that brought some excitement to the canine forensics crew was of William Bodey, the founder of the mining town.
+Yet, one gravesite that brought some excitement to the canine forensics crew was that of William Bodey, the founder of the mining town.
 Studivant said five dogs discovered and alerted handlers to the gravesite.

 A PIECE OF AMERICANA

 Bodie’s history, nonetheless, matches most other mining towns of its era when Bodey (historians note the discrepancy in spelling) discovered gold in 1859 on what is now called Bodie Bluff.
 During the ensuing winter, Bodey and his partner encountered a snowstorm where they became lost and separated.
 Sadly, miners found Bodey’s body the following spring.
 Although Bodey never savored the spoils of his discovery, the town and its future inhabitants did.